 - Support the engagement and cooperation of Indigenous Peoples in the conservation and recovery of the target species, their habitats and SARA processes.

-The AFSAR program allocates approximately $2.8 million a year to projects on Indigenous lands.
+The AFSAR program will allocate approximately $2.8 million in 2020/2021 to terrestrial projects on Indigenous lands.

-For both streams activities must take place in Canada on reserves, lands set apart for the use and benefit of Aboriginal Peoples under the Indian Act, other lands directly controlled by Indigenous Peoples, lands where traditional activities are carried out.
+Activities must take place in Canada on reserves, lands set apart for the use and benefit of Indigenous Peoples under the Indian Act, other lands directly controlled by Indigenous Peoples, lands where traditional activities are carried out.

 Timelines and How to Apply

-For information on how to apply to AFSAR, specific deadlines and other information please see the Environment and Climate Change Canada Funding Programs page or contact your Regional Coordinator.
+For information on how to apply to AFSAR using GCEMS, specific deadlines and other information please see the Environment and Climate Change Canada Funding Programs page or contact your Regional Coordinator.
 Regional Coordinators are only available to answer questions during regular business hours, local time.